-Gaziano JM, Sesso HD, Christen WG, et al. Multivitamins in the prevention of cancer in men: the Physicians' Health Study II randomized controlled trial.
-JAMA. doi:10.1001/jama.2012.14641
+Gaziano JM, Sesso HD, Christen WG, et al. Multivitamins in the Prevention of Cancer in Men: The Physicians' Health Study II Randomized Controlled Trial.
+JAMA.
+2012;308(18):1871–1880. doi:10.1001/jama.2012.14641

 Author Affiliations: Department of Medicine, Brigham and Women's Hospital and Harvard Medical School, Boston, Massachusetts (Drs Gaziano, Sesso, Christen, Bubes, Schvartz, Manson, Glynn, and Buring and Mss Smith and MacFadyen); VA Boston Healthcare System, Boston, Massachusetts (Dr Gaziano); and Departments of Epidemiology (Drs Sesso, Manson, and Buring) and Biostatistics (Dr Glynn), Harvard School of Public Health, Boston, Massachusetts.
 Dr Gaziano is also Contributing Editor, JAMA.

 Context Multivitamin preparations are the most common dietary supplement, taken by at least one-third of all US adults.
 Observational studies have not provided evidence regarding associations of multivitamin use with total and site-specific cancer incidence or mortality.